Introduction to Strategic Managers

 Explanation which clearly distinguishes between long and short-term financial requirements for businesses

 Financial funds are needed by the company to purchase assets as well as investing in various projects.
 There are major two kinds of source such as internal and external.
 Internal sources are those are raised within the business.
 On the other hand, external sources are raised from outside the business.
 Further, these are divided into long term and short term sources of finance.
 In long term sources, of finance company takes loan generally for 5 years and also raised funds for a long run source such and retained earning.
 The loan taken is also considered as the external but long term sources of finance (Buckle and Thompson, 2004).
 On the other hand, reduction in working capital and selling of assets are short term source of finance.
 To make research and development expenses, the company goes for acquiring long term financial sources.
 The long term source of finance are required to make investment decisions, on the other hand, short term financial resources are needed to make tactical business decisions.
 However, to make long term financial decisions or strategical decision, it is required to make use long term financial resources (Barnes, 2006).
 In addition to that, short term financial resources are required to carry out day to day operations as well as long term financial sources are used for project investments.
+Opting Finance Assignment Help UK could be lot beneficial for students who are struggling daily to complete their assignments on time.

 Examination of cash flow management techniques and its importance